 The video shows the new circuit's first signs of life.
 It is not really stable yet, but definitely getting somewhere.
-Halfway the build I changed the write-concept and in order not to start all over again some glitches are suppressed with 2 well-placed capacitors on signal lines.
+Halfway the build I changed the write-concept and to avoid having to start all over again some glitches are suppressed with 2 well-placed capacitors on signal lines.

 More pixels and better colors

 Because I do the X counter control now in a different way I have 6 bits available for color.
 So now we have 64 colors instead of 4-bits RGBI.
 The colors are also more vibrant by picking better resistors values for the DAC.
 I settled for 213x120 visible pixels (16:9), 8 MHz pixel clock, 31.25 kHz scanline frequency (32 us per scanline) and 59.5 Hz refresh rate.
 My LCD monitor matches the pixels nicely to its own 1920x1080 native grid.